Domestic violence death review

 The DVDRT Executive also works with Coroners on open cases of domestic violence related deaths.

 The philosophy of the DVDRT like death reviews nationally and internationally, is to enhance our collective understanding of the scourge of domestic violence in our communities by learning from these tragic, radiating and serious cases.

-The DVDRT is convened by the Her Honour Magistrate Teresa O'Sullivan, Acting State Coroner and brings together representatives from key government agencies as well as non-government service providers and sector experts.
+The DVDRT is convened by the Her Honour Magistrate Teresa O'Sullivan, State Coroner and brings together representatives from key government agencies as well as non-government service providers and sector experts.

 The DVDRT's non-Government service provider representatives comprise:

 - Christine Robinson (Wirringa Baiya Aboriginal Women's Legal Service)